Feeder fish: Advantages of using feeder fish

 The species of fish usually sold as feeder fish are invariably some of the easiest fish for fishkeepers to rear and breed, such as common goldfish, guppies and fathead minnow.
 Typically, these species are tolerant of overcrowding and have a high fecundity and rapid growth rate.
 This makes it easy for fish farmers, retailers, and hobbyists to maintain large populations of these fish that can be sold at a much more affordable price than the more ornamental fish that require better conditions.

-In some cases, species of predatory animals, typically large fish such as catfish and cichlids, but sometimes also animals such as freshwater turtles, are provided with feeder fish, because they accept them more readily than alternatives.
+In some cases, species of predatory animals, typically large fish such as catfish, european perch and cichlids, but sometimes also animals such as freshwater turtles, are provided with feeder fish, because they accept them more readily than alternatives.
 Other animal keepers believe that feeder fish are particularly nutritious, being what one would expect their pets would eat in the wild; some others view feeder fish as a stimulating treat that encourages predatory animals to exercise their natural hunting behaviours.
 Some animal keepers enjoy watching the hunting and eating techniques involved when predation occurs.

 Disadvantages of using feeder fish

-Some aquarists view the use of feeder fish as cruel and unnecessary, often arguing that once the feeder fish is introduced into a small tank, it has no chance to escape, and such a situation cannot be considered "natural".
+The primary drawback of feeding live fish is the possibility of contaminating the aquarium with bacteria and parasites.
+The inexpensive fish that are most likely to be used as feeders have almost always been reared extensively, which means they have been exposed to various pathogens.
+Feeder fish can, over time, expose predatory fish to skin and gill lice, parasitic intestinal worms, neonatal tetra illness, and a wide range of opportunistic parasites, germs, and viruses.
+Especially whitespot and velvet which is easy to spread between feeder fish if kept in an overcrowded tank.
 Most predatory species that eat live fish can also be weaned onto dead alternatives.
 Some of the species used as feeder fish (goldfish and rosy red minnows) contain high quantities of thiaminase, an enzyme that destroys thiamine (vitamin B1) and when fed in large quantities can cause nutritional imbalances.
 When bred and held in an overcrowded or otherwise sub-optimal environment, they may also carry bacterial infections and parasites, which can be passed along to fish that consume them.
-A disadvantage of using feeder fish, particularly goldfish, is that they do not accurately simulate what a tropical fish might eat in the wild.
+According to Jessica from " Thiamine Deficiency & fish ".
+Many products have been called back from the market because they contain thiamine.
+If a deficiency is detected, many neurological disorders can start forming Thiamine deficiency has been associated with early life-stage death, neurological issues, crippling morbidities, and significant population losses of predatory fish.
+Since it was first discovered, chronic thiamine deficiency has been linked to fish species kept in aquariums.